ardensentak/CPE322/Labs/Lab6/README.md

 ---
 ## Summary:
-By completing this lab I learned how to run webpages using node.js and how to use Pystache, which is a python implementation of Mustache.
+By completing this lab I learned how to run webpages using Node.js and how to use Pystache, which is a Python implementation of Mustache.

 ---